michaeledwards0/Enterprise-Azure-AI-Infrastructure/docs/02-network-architecture.md

 > **Note:** `AzureBastionSubnet` has its own Microsoft-managed requirements for NSG rules (specific inbound rules for the Bastion control plane on ports 443, 4443, and outbound rules for session traffic).
 If you attach an NSG to this subnet, follow Microsoft's current published Bastion NSG requirements exactly — misconfiguring this one can break Bastion entirely.

+📸 **Screenshot to capture:** Network Security Groups list showing all three NSGs with their associated subnets.

 ### Section 5: Enable NSG Flow Logs